November 13, 2017

 Afternoon Workshops: 12:30-3:30pm

-Digital Portfolios - Best Practices in the Elementary Classroom with Avra Robinson
+Digital Portfolios - Differentiation & Reflection in the Classroom with Avra Robinson

 Project Based Learning with Greg Kulowiec